NREL/api-umbrella/docs/server/db-config.md

     ```

 - Elasticsearch 2
-  - API Umbrella is not yet comptabile with Elasticsearch 2+.
+  - API Umbrella is using Elasticsearch 2.3